dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 - **Significant Spike in trial Conversions**: The "Monthly New Subscribers" chart shows a notable increase in non-paid conversions during July – September 2024.

 ### ✅ Recommendations
-- Investigate the spike in non-paid conversions during the period of July – September 2024:
+Analyze the increase in non-paid conversions observed between July and September 2024.
+We can consider the following areas of investigation:

-  - **Marketing campaign effectiveness**: Analyze marketing campaign performance during this period.
-Were there specific campaigns focused on free trials?
-Determine the cost per acquisition (CPA) and conversion rate for these campaigns.
+- **Marketing campaign effectiveness**: Evaluate marketing campaign performance during this period.
+Were any specific campaigns pushing free trials?
+Evaluate their performance by analyzing conversion rates and cost per acquisition (CPA).

-  - **Free trial promotion analysis**: Review any free trial promotions run during this time.
-Was the trial duration, features offered, or onboarding process different?
-Examine the churn rate of users who signed up through this spike.
+- **Free trial promotions and onboarding**: Review any free trial promotions active at that time.
+Assess whether any changes were made to the free trial offer, such as the trial duration, included features, or onboarding procedure.
+It’s also important to analyze the churn rate among users acquired during this time to better understand retention and long-term engagement.

-  - **Potential audience mismatch**: Investigate user demographics and behavior during this period.
-Did the spike correlate with sign-ups from specific regions or user segments?
-Analyze feature usage among these trial users to see if they engaged with key value propositions.
+- **Audience characteristics and behavior**: Examine the demographics and usage patterns of the users who converted during this spike.
+Did they represent a specific region, segment, or behavioral profile?
+Investigate how actively they engaged with the product’s core features to determine alignment with key value propositions.

-  - **Technical or billing issues**: Check for any technical glitches or billing issues that might have temporarily affected direct paid sign-ups or inflated trial sign-ups.
+- **Were there any technical issues?** Investigate whether any technical issues, such as bugs, billing errors, or outages, may have affected the ability of users to complete paid sign-ups—potentially leading to an increase in trial conversions as a fallback.

-- Cross-check app store reviews or feedback during this time for additional context.
+- **User reviews and feedback**: Cross-reference these findings with app store reviews or feedback from the same period for additional context.

 <!------------------------------ PAGE 2  ----------------------------------->